DenisDavydov1/Lava.sh/README.md

 <img src="https://raw.githubusercontent.com/mandarin10101/Lava.sh/main/logo.png" width="500" height="250" align="center">

-this is a telegram client that automates replies to pictures and videos that come to your chats.
+this is a script for telegram client that automates replies to pictures and videos that come to your chats.

 it is ready to run on your machine / for deploying on heroku, so you just need to: